Open and Discrete Maps with Piecewise Linear Branch Set Images are Piecewise Linear Maps: Boundary of a normal domain

 \end{proof}

 We will repeatedly choose suitably small normal neighborhoods for points in the domain.
-For clarity we formulate this selection as the following lemma. \begin{lemma} Let $X$ be a locally connected, locally compact and complete metric space and $f \colon X \to \R^n$ a branched cover.
+For clarity we formulate this selection as the following lemma. \begin{lemma} Let $X$ be a locally connected, locally compact and complete metric space and $f \colon X \to \R^n$ an open and discrete map.
 Then for every $x \in X$ there exists a radius $r(x,f) > 0$ such that for all $r < r(x,f)$, $U(x,f,r)$ is a normal neighborhood of $x$.

 Furthermore if $f(B_f)$ is contained in an $(n-2)$-simplicial complex we may assume that $f(B_f) \cap f (\partial U(x,f,r)) = f(B_f) \cap \partial B(f(x),r)$ is contained in an $(n-3)$-simplicial complex (up to a global homeomorphism) for all $r < r(x,f)$. \end{lemma}